 An arterial doppler is a non-invasive diagnostic test performed to evaluate blood flow in different areas of the arms and legs.
-Doppler technology uses sound waves to identify differences in blood pressure in various areas and to help diagnose narrowing or blockage of major arteries.
+Doppler technology uses sound waves to measure the severity of blockages in major arteries.

 symptoms of poor blood flow